 The 1960s and 70s saw Lata go from strength to strength even as there were accusations of her monopolizing the field.
 Her phenomenal success made her the most powerful woman in the Film Industry.
-She opposed Mohammed Rafi in the 1960s and stopped singing with him over the issue of royalty to playback artistes.
-She refused to sing for SD Burman in the period from 1957-62 and though he along with OP Nayyar groomed Asha Bhosle in this period, such was Lata’s clout that she had her way and they came back to her.
-Unhappy with the lyrics of Ang se Ang Laga Balma, she refused to sing for Raj Kapoor’s Mera Naam Joker (1970) and after the film flopped, he had no choice but to go back to her to sing for Dimple Kapadia in Bobby (1973).
+She opposed Mohammed Rafi in the 1960s and stopped singing with him for a while over the issue of royalty to playback artistes.
+She refused to sing for SD Burman in the period from 1957-60 and he along with OP Nayyar groomed Asha Bhosle in this period as his main singer only to return to Lata once their feud was over.
+Unhappy with the lyrics of Ang Se Ang Laga Balma, she refused to sing for Raj Kapoor’s Mera Naam Joker (1970) and after the film flopped, he had no choice but to go back to her to sing for Dimple Kapadia in Bobby (1973).

 From the 1980s, Lata cut down on her workload to concentrate on her shows abroad.
 Lata Mangeshkar sings infrequently now but even till recently, the songs of some of the biggest hits of the 1990s like Hum Aapke Hain Koun..!
 (1994), Dilwale Dulhania Le Jaayenge (1995), Dil To Paagal Hai (1997) and Lagaan: Once Upon a Time in India (2001) are sung by her.
 From Nargis to Kajol she’s sung for them all.